JdPope/React-Glossary/Definitions.md

 Data that is mutated in a component's life.
 Through the use of state, we can update and maintain information within a component instead of having to rely on a parent.

 ### this.setState()
+A built in function used to update state in a *non-blocking* manner and alert React to re-render.
+This.setState() is asynchronous and waits for the component to finish performing its task before updating state.
+That this built in function alerts React of a change in state and therefore a need for a re-render is in contrast to the inefficient process of "dirty checking" which runs checks for changes of state instead of being alerted.
+Dirty checking is practiced by Angular, a rival framework

 ### previous state